swappland/open-rpc-near-token-standards/README.md

-# Open-RPC Near Token Stanndards Specifications
+# Open-RPC Near Token Standards Specifications

 [View the ft spec][ft-standard]

 [View the nft spec][nft-standard]

 Near token contract standards are a collection of OpenRPC specifications that describe